willegan/getvero.github.io/_articles/using-zapier-and-vero.md

 ### Track an event

-Possibly the most powerful action available with the Vero Zapier extension, this action allows you to track an event in Vero.
+This is possibly the most powerful action available with the Vero Zapier integration.
+This action allows you to track an event in Vero.
 This signifies that a customer has done something.
 An example might be to trigger the event
 Help ticket received when a customer emails your help desk in Help Scout.
 To do this, you'd name the event you want to capture as so:

 ![{{ site.data.screenshots.zapier.event-name['title'] }}]({{ site.data.screenshots.zapier.event-name['image'] }})

-You can also capture **event properties** when you track an event.
-Event data can be inserted into emails or used for further segmentation.
+You can also capture event properties when you track an event.
+Event properties can be inserted into emails or used for further segmentation.
 To do this, you can add the properties you want to track with the event using the Zapier form.
 Here's an example:

 ![{{ site.data.screenshots.zapier.event-properties['title'] }}]({{ site.data.screenshots.zapier.event-properties['image'] }})